azurecitadel/azurecitadel/content/arc/servers/hack/vms.md

 These VMs represent VMs that exist outside of Azure, so think of them as on prem servers, e.g. VMs running in an ESXi cluster in a datacentre.
 As you work through you will access them via RDP or SSH and work at the OS level but you shouldn't configure anything in the portal or CLI that _directly_ accesses the VMs in the onprem_servers resource group az Azure resources, e.g. resetting passwords, installing extensions or applying policies.

+> Hint: shut down these VMs in the portal when they are not needed so that they are deallocated and do not incur compute costs.

 ## Success criteria

 Show the proctor

-1. on prem pilot servers
+1. your on prem pilot servers

 ## Resources